paulodowd/GoogleColab_Simple2DSimulator/README.md

 <img src="https://github.com/paulodowd/GoogleColab_Simple2DSimulator/blob/main/images/obs_avoidance.png?raw=true">
     </td>
     <td>
-      In this worksheet we will develop a controller to make decisions for the robot.
+      In this worksheet we will develop a controller to make decisions for the simulated robot.
 You can investigate using python to read the simulated sensors and to steer the robot away from obstructions.
     </td>
   </tr>
  </table>